jkittley/LittleSense/readme.md

 ![System Overview](docs/img/architecture.svg)

 The project is centered around a RasperryPi which acts as a web server and radio receiver.
-Sensor devices (based on Arduinos for example) can transmit data to the server via the web API or through a radio channel such as RFM69.
+Sensor devices (based on Arduinos for example) can transmit data to the server via the web API or through any radio channel.
 Detailed documentation can be found here: http://littlesense.readthedocs.io and in each folder there is a readme file which contains some helpful information when modifying the code.

 * Documentation: http://littlesense.readthedocs.io
 * Website: http://littlesense.org

 ## Quick Overview
 In short you can through key:value pairs at the server (along with a UTC time string and a unique sender device id) and the server will record them without question.
-The keys encode the data type (int, string, float), the variable name (e.g. light_level) and the unit of measurement (e.g. lux).
-For example, a key:value pair might look like float_light_level_lux=35.
-This allows the system to automatically processes received data with zero configuration.
 Through a web interface, users can register devices for which they want to record data.
 Data from registered devices will be kept indefinitely.
 Unregistered device data will be held for a specified amount of time before they are automatically deleted.
 Using the web interface users can also inspect and visuals the data through customisable dashboards.

-You can add your own visualisations easily and request data from the server by passing a JSON encoded list of device_id, variable name and aggregation function (e.g. max, mean) along with a start time, end time and interval period.
-The system will automatically aggregat the results, returning aggregated values for each variable for each interval in the specified time period.